-Hint: While the salt dough can be colored with spices or other natural dyes before being shaped, the colors will lose some of their brilliance when baked.
-For more vibrant colors, paint the dough after baking instead.
+Tip: While the salt dough can be colored with spices or other natural dyes before being shaped, the colors will lose some of their brilliance when baked.
+For more vibrant colors, paint the salt dough ornaments after baking instead.

-You can get creative shaping the salted dough.
-The salt dough recipe is particularly suitable for:
+You can get creative shaping dough.
+The salt dough recipe is great for: